Faeluriana/phoenix-alerts/README.md

 - `language`: `en` for English language.
 Currently the only one supported

 ## Dependencies
-- This mod was made for **[Tera Private Toolbox](https://github.com/tera-private-toolbox/tera-toolbox)** - I cannot make any guarantees that it will work on any other toolbox
+- This mod was made for **[Tera Private Toolbox](https://github.com/tera-private-toolbox/tera-toolbox)**
+- - I cannot make any guarantees that it will work on any other toolbox.
+Or any toolbox, really
 - **[Command](https://github.com/tera-private-toolbox/command)** - Already installed in toolbox
 - **[Tera-Game-State](https://github.com/tera-private-toolbox/tera-game-state)**